Almost coherent modules and almost coherent sheaves: Introduction

 Scholze's argument does not involve any choice of an admissible formal model for $X$ and is performed entirely on the generic fiber via an elaborate study of cancellations in certain spectral sequences.
 A different natural approach to studying $\bf{R}\Gamma(X, \O_{X_\et}^+/p)$ is to rewrite this complex as

 for a choice of an admissible formal $\O_C$-model $\X$ and the natural morphism of ringed sites

 with $\X_0$ the mod-$p$ fiber of $\X$.
 Then we can separately study the complex $\bf{R}t_*\left(\O_{X_\et}^+/p\right)$ and the functor $\bf{R}\Gamma(\X,-)$.
 In order to make this strategy work, we develop the notion of almost coherent sheaves on $\X$ and $\X_0$ and show its various properties similar to the properties of coherent sheaves.
-This occupies Chapters~$2$-$5$.
-Chapter~$6$ is devoted to showing that the complex $\bf{R}t_*\left(\O_{X_\et}^+/p\right)$ has almost coherent cohomology groups, and to generalizing this finiteness results to all $\O^+/p$-vector bundles.
+This occupies Chapters~\ref{almost-commutative-algebra}-\ref{section:cohomological-properties}.
+While Chapters~\ref{section:proetale-v-sites}~and~\ref{section:almost-coherent-nearby-cycles} are devoted to showing that the complex $\bf{R}t_*\left(\O_{X_\et}^+/p\right)$ has almost coherent cohomology groups, and to generalizing these finiteness results to all $\O^+/p$-vector bundles.
 Combining it with the Almost Proper Mapping Theorem~\ref{thm:intro-almost-proper-schemes}, we reprove \cite[Lemma 5.8 and Theorem 5.1]{Sch1} in a slightly greater generality (allowing arbitrary Zariski-constructible coefficients as opposed to local systems).